NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 - SecretsManager
 - DynamoDB - You only need this one if you are going to store your `secretsTable` in DynamoDB.
 It is recommended that this be a `Gateway` type endpoint.
 However, if you do that you will also have to update the routing tables associated with the subnets that the Lambda function is deployed on in order for the Lambda function to be able to use it.

+:warning: Note that you can only have one service endpoint per service per VPC.
+So, don't attempt to add one if one already exists for the VPC you are going to run the Lambda function in.

 #### Create the Lambda Function
 Create a Lambda function with the following parameters: